Fort Worth Criminal Lawyer Fighting Gun and Weapon Crimes In Fort Worth, Texas

 7. armor-piercing ammunition;

-8. a chemical dispensing device; or
+8. a chemical dispensing device or

 9. a zip gun.

-The punishment for possession of a prohibited weapon is a third-degree felony, punishable by a term in prison of not less than 2 years but up to 10 years and a fine of up to $10,000.
-However, if the prohibited weapon is a switchblade knife or knuckles, the crime will be classified as a Class A misdemeanor, punishable by up to 1 year in the county jail and up to a $4,000 fine.
+The punishment for possession of a prohibited weapon is a third-degree felony, punishable by a term in prison of not less than two years but up to 10 years and a fine of up to $10,000.
+However, if the prohibited weapon is only a switchblade knife or knuckles, the crime will be classified as a Class A misdemeanor, punishable by up to 1 year in the county jail and up to a $4,000 fine.

 Lack of Criminal Intent